Making Retirement Savings Fair for America’s

 Non-Profit Workers

-The retirement savings landscape is fragmented and unfair.
+The retirement savings landscape for millions of Americans is unfair.

-Americans, depending on the kind of job or retirement plan they have, do not have consistent access to the same safe and low-cost investment options that can help them meet their goals.
+Depending on the kind of job or retirement plan they have, workers do not have consistent access to the same safe and low-cost investment options that can help them meet their goals.
 RetirementFairness.com is a resource to educate workers, retirees, employers and advisors about their options.

 Did you know?

-Currently, 14.5 million non-profit workers with 403(b) plans cannot invest in collective investment trusts (CITs) despite near universal support for access to them.
-CITs are pooled investment vehicles that, while similar to mutual funds, are maintained by fiduciary trustees under laws and regulations focused on the retirement market.
-They have become a cornerstone of private sector and certain governmental workplace retirement plans because they are safe, secure and cost-effective investment vehicles that can help workers maximize their savings.
-America’s hard-working public-school teachers, hospital employees, charity workers and other non-profit workers deserve consistent access to the same tools to help reach their retirement goals that their private sector peers have for decades.
+Currently, 14.5 million hard-working public school teachers, hospital employees, charity workers and other non-profit workers with 403(b) plans cannot invest in collective investment trusts (CITs) despite near universal support for access to them.
+CITs are strictly regulated pooled investment vehicles that, while similar to mutual funds, are maintained by fiduciary trustees under laws and regulations focused on the retirement market.
+Private sector peers have had access to CITs for decades.

 To level the playing field, federal lawmakers have introduced the Retirement Fairness for Charities and Educational Institutions Act, an essential piece of legislation with broad bipartisan support.¹ The bill, which would allow America’s non-profit 403(b) plans to invest in CITs, must be passed now because the sooner employees of non-profit organizations have access to CITs in 403(b) plans, the more significant their compounded cost-savings could be.